JackAKirk/nwchemex-sycl/README.md

-Instructions to build NWCHEM/CCSD_T on AMD with SYCL
+Build instructions for CCSD_T (using NWCHEMEX::TAMM) on AMD with SYCL and HIP are located in Build-Instructions.md.
+All the required scripts are located in this repository.